-This problem was inspired by an AER paper by Stephan and Levine (1991) on the academic labor market in physics.
-Unfortunately, their data is proprietary so our data are fictional.
-Since the papers Divide and Koenker(1991,1994), and Koenker (1995) have been distributed in past years I decided that they should be distributed again this year - this time on the web.
+This problem set was inspired by a now ancient AER paper by Stephan and Levine on the academic labor market in physics.
+Unfortunately, their data was proprietary so our data are fictional.
+The problem set and the data construction has evolved gradually, but since the papers Divide and Koenker(1991,1994), and Koenker (1995) have been distributed in past years I decided that they should be distributed again this year.
 There are versions on the class web pages in pdf.
 You may use these papers as a place to begin to formulate your strategy, but they should certainly not be regarded as a definitive analysis.
-In particular you will note they are based on somewhat different data than that distributed this year.
+In particular you will find they are based on rather different data than that distributed.

 The academic labor market is unusual in many respects, one of which is that there are wide disparities in (research) productivity over the life cycle and across individuals and considerable concomitant salary dispersion.
 In this problem we consider detailed data on phuzicists to determine the nature of these life cycle effects.
 Since phuzics is a rather arcane field, there are only a few research journals, all of which are, essentially, equally irreputable.
 Therefore we will measure research productivity by the annual number of pages published.
-To evaluate joint publications we employ Thumb's First Rule that a coauthor of a joint paper of p pages with n authors deserves credit for $p/\sqrt{n}$ pages.
+To evaluate joint publications we employ Thumb's First Rule that a coauthor of a joint paper of p pages with n authors deserves credit for p/\sqrt{n} pages.

-In the sample we have physicists of several vintages employed in positions with a considerable range of research expectations.
+In the sample we have phuzicists of several vintages employed in positions with a considerable range of research expectations.
 It is also plausible that the vintage of a phuzicist's Phd training may be an important determinant of productivity due to subsequent periods of rapid paradigm-shift.
-Fortunately, we observe productivity over a rather long period since 1945, and hence we are potentially able to distinguish vintage and life-cycle effects.
+Fortunately, we observe productivity over a rather long period - the oldest phuzicist in the sample has a 1953 Phd, and hence we are potentially able to distinguish vintage and life-cycle effects.